coding4Acause/PANKH/README.md

 - **Flexible motion simulation** — the code can be easily modified to analyze various kinematic motions

-- **User-controlled wake modeling** – The `constants.cpp` file allows users to choose between prescribed wake and free wake analysis.
+- **User-controlled wake modeling** – The `input.json` file allows users to choose between prescribed wake and free wake analysis.

 - **Flexible panel discretization** – The code supports both *even* and *odd* numbers of panels with *cosine clustering* for improved resolution near the leading and trailing edges.
 For details, refer to the `nodal_coordinates_initial` function in `geometry.cpp`.